NGrogs/Basalt/README.md

 - React JS

 # To - DO
-- Hash details on blokchain
-- Add copy command to retrieve file page
-- Add review functionality
+- Display reviews
 - Add better error handling
-- Get institute from firebase
+- Get student from firebase is broken
+- Fix error returned from smart contract

 # Licences